freignat91/cipher3/README.md

 create a new key and write it on the path [keypath]
--d or --dimension: the number of dimension of the key, default 3 -s or --size: the size of the dimension key, default 16384 -r add manual random input
+-d or --dimension: the number of dimension of the key, default 3 -s or --size: the size of the dimension key, default 16384 -r add manual random input, one per dimension, all keyboard characters is accepted, any size.
+It's used have true random dimension keys

 ## cipher3 encryptFile [sourcefilePath] [targetFilePath] [keyFilePath]